Arnold Scheibel: Early years

 Scheibel was the only son of Ethel and William Scheibel.
 He was born on January 18, 1923, and raised in Manhattan and the Bronx.
 His mother, Ethel, was from old southern Germany, while his father, William, was from the old Austria-Hungary.
 When Scheibel was 5 years old, his aunt died in childbirth, leaving behind her newborn son, Milton, to be raised by his parents.
 His cousin Milton became "in every sense [his] brother".
 Milton became an economist and worked in Washington as executive assistant secretary for defense under several administrations.
 Although his father was an advertising and sales manager, Scheibel credits his father for his artistic ability, which was crucial to his many detailed drawings of neuropil.
 Although his mother did not complete a formal education, she was an accomplished pianist as well as an avid reader.
 Although his parents had many differences, they both emphasized the importance of education for their children.
 Being raised as a "child of the depression", his conservative spending habits carried on throughout life.

 One of his favorite books as a child was "The Mysterious Universe by Sir James Jeans, and Compton's Pictured Encyclopedia was his "bible" for several years.
 Growing up, outdoor sports were not encouraged by his parents, who believed that "play was at best a slightly disreputable way of taking a necessary break from meaningful work".
 Given this upbringing, his graduation from Columbia College hinged upon him learning to swim (it was a requirement at the time).

-Scheibel won a scholarship to Horrace Mann middle school- high school, but did not enjoy high school biology classes.
+Scheibel won a scholarship to Horace Mann School, but did not enjoy high school biology classes.
 As a liberal arts major at Columbia College, he took a short science sequence.
 It was here that he began to realize that "the study of living things was more interesting than [he] could have guessed".

 When the attack on Pearl Harbor occurred in 1941, Scheibel and his classmates became more concerned with how their future careers could be relevant to the war effort (they did not know how long it would drag on).
 Medicine seemed to him to be the best way to combine his burgeoning interest in biology with a career that would be useful.
 In April 1943, Scheibel was accepted at Columbia University's College of Physicians and Surgeons.